100askTeam/100ask_lvgl_docs/docs/details/widgets/image.rst

-To generate a pixel array from a PNG, JPG or BMP image, use the `Online image converter tool <https://lvgl.io/tools/imageconverter>`__ and set the converted image with its pointer  :cpp:expr:`lv_image_set_src(img1, &converted_img_var)` To make the variable visible in the C file, you need to declare it with :cpp:expr:`LV_IMAGE_DECLARE(converted_img_var)`.
+To generate a pixel array from a PNG, JPG or BMP image, use the `Online image converter tool <https://lvgl.io/tools/imageconverter>`__ and set the converted image with its pointer  :cpp:expr:`lv_image_set_src(img1, &converted_img_var)` To make the converted image variable accessible from the C file, you need to declare it with :cpp:expr:`LV_IMAGE_DECLARE(converted_img_var)`.

 To use external files, you also need to convert the image files using